WISE-Community/Punnett-Square/README.md

 ## Interactive Punnett Square
 Drag alleles to set parent traits.
-App displays a completed Punnett Square once each parent trait is set.
+App displays a completed Punnett Square once each parent allele is set.

 You can configure the model at the beginning by passing in these GET parameters:
 - title (string; default: 'Interactive Punnett Square')